 If you showed up on July 6, 1974, at the Janet Wallace Auditorium at Macalester College in Saint Paul and plunked down your $1 admission (50 cents for kids) to attend the very first broadcast of A Prairie Home Companion, you were in select company.
 There were about 12 people in the audience.
-But those in attendance thought there were worse ways to spend a Saturday afternoon, so Garrison Keillor and the APHC team went on to produce close to 500 live shows in the first 10 years alone.
-There were broadcasts from this venue and that, until March 4, 1978, when the show moved to The World Theater, a lovely, crumbling building that was one plaster crack away from the wrecking ball.
-(Now fully renovated and renamed The Fitzgerald, it is the show’s home base.)
+But those in attendance thought there were worse ways to spend a Saturday afternoon, so Garrison Keillor and the APHC team went on with the show for another 42 years.

 More About APHC

-Registered trademarks and service marks: Garrison Keillor sure owns a lot of words!
+Registered trademarks and service marks: we sure own a lot of words!